Inedo/inedo-docs/Various/saml/overview.md

 Once these settings are saved, they will be validated and any errors will appear on the page.
 If successful, SAML authentication will be enabled, and selecting "Log In" from the user dropdown will present a sign-in button instead of username and password fields.

 ::: {.attention .technical}
-**Beta note:**  Once enabled, there may be errors related to the web application restarting and/or cookies.
+**Troubleshooting note:**  Once enabled, there may be errors related to the web application restarting and/or cookies.
 Simply click the *Clear Authentication Cookies* button to resolve this once the site restarts.
 See the [troubleshooting](#troubleshooting) section if you get locked out.
 :::

 ## Technical Limitations {#limitations data-title="Technical Limitations"}